Gallery 2: Curators' Statement

-A tall, fanciful, interactive Tinkerer’s Clock towers over the South Gallery, welcoming you to a public workshop area where you can make, build, or tinker, either alone or with others, as a way of exploring the world and your own creativity.
+A tall, fanciful, interactive Tinkerer’s Clock towers over Gallery 2, welcoming you to a public workshop area where you can make, build, or tinker, either alone or with others, as a way of exploring the world and your own creativity.
 Here, familiar materials are used in unfamiliar ways, and exhibits highlight the beauty—and, sometimes, whimsy—of scientific complexity and discovery.

 The Tinkering Studio is the heart of this gallery.
 In this immersive space, visitors use tools and materials to explore the intersection of science, art, and technology.
 We try experiments for the first time, or play along with other makers and artists.
 Whether expert of novice, we’re all learning together by making something that is personally meaningful.

 Adjacent to the gallery is the museum’s exhibit-building workshop, where most of our exhibits are made.
 Open to public view, you’ll see our staff working with a variety of materials—woodworking tools, drills, and lathes, for example—and some of our exhibits in various stages of development.